 To ensure the future of any business, young talent in the industry is essential.
 Young talent needs to recognise a pathway to leadership.
 Having effective leadership, and more women in these types of roles also helps to increase and encourage young talent to join the industry as they feel more included.
 We feel it is also important to celebrate talent within the business, and with the right mentoring, career development and support we hope to invest into not only their future, but also the future of Cluttons.

 There is a long way to go to achieve true inclusivity and gender equality but recognising there’s a problem and taking serious, long-term steps to address it, is better than short-cuts and lip service.
 We are working hard towards a better future and we are proud to take part in EG’s Future Female Leadership Programme which is one initiative of many we are undertaking.

-Please click here more information on the Future Leaders Programme.
+Please click here for more information on the Future Leaders Programme.